-Bank Frick's internal regulations stipulate that no open foreign exchange positions of more than CHF 1 million or equivalent may be held overnight in any currency.
+Bank Frick's internal regulations stipulate that no open foreign exchange positions of more than CHF 1 million or equivalent may be held overnight in any currency with respect to trading.
 The total of all open foreign currency positions held overnight must not exceed CHF 3 million.
 This essentially helps to minimise the exchange rate risk.
 Bank Frick uses the standard approach in accordance with Article 325 et seqq. of the CRR to calculate equity capital requirements for market risks.